Entertaining at home is such a joy.

 Raymond Chandler I want all to myself.
 Skip the party.
 How did he write those wonderful mysteries?
 So few words conveying such great descriptions.
 What could Mr. Chandler teach me over dinner?
 Enough to help get my Pittsburgh mystery published?

 It’s easy to move beyond the original six guests.
 Especially when you think what setting who belongs in and which personality might mix with another.
 Turns out my fictitious dinner party is as tricky to plan as any real one I’ve put together.

 I adore Pennsylvania home-town boy Jimmy Stewart and his country drawl turned lovely when he croons.
 Did you know he sang well?
 Or that he wrote delightful poetry?

 What woman wouldn’t want to sit across the dinner table from Gregory Peck?
 Swoon.
 We could discuss the social stories behind To Kill a Mockingbird, A Gentleman’s Agreement, and The Boys from Brazil.
 These movies ranging from 1947 to 1978 cover serious topics … not always done in the early days of film.

 Then there’s Mark Twain.
 Can you imagine your enthrallment sitting with the master storyteller?
 How hard would you laugh!
 What lessons would we grasp?

 Louisa Mae Alcott or the Bronte sisters would inspire any writer to keep going forward, to never stop trying.
 Maya Angelou and Toni Morrison would give me glimpses into lives lived large and conquering.

-We mere mortals enjoy passing actors and writers for who they were in the art they produced and from what we glimpse about their lives.
+We mere mortals enjoy actors and writers for who they were in their art and from what we glimpse about their lives.
 How gratifying to converse and absorb the essences of these folks throughout the courses of a lingering meal.

 My fantasy dinner shows what I yearn for from those casually constructed and mirth-filled parties I hosted.